galperins4/tbw/README.md

 ## Changelog

 ### 1.0
+- NOTE: V1.0 made changes to database structure.
+As such, upgrades from 0.9 and below need to pay out old version (can force it with manual.py or wait until next payrun to switch over) balances and reinitilaize ark.db with v1.0
 - added start_block config
 - seperated dependency of pay.py on tbw.py. tbw and pay both run via pm2.
 Pay looks for pay files every 5 minutes and executes
 - streamlined payment tx creation.
-Script now batches 50 tx per run and then pauses 5 minutes
+Script now batches 40 tx per run and then pauses 5 minutes

 ### 0.9
 - added support for lwf testnet and mainnet